 Choose from Aurora Black, Cloud Silver, Moroccan Blue, Lavender Violet with the LG V30.
 The front of each device is still black, which helps make the screen seem bigger and blend in with the extremely small bezels around the device.
 You can’t go wrong with any LG V30 color choices.

-When you consider the $960 asking price for the new Galaxy Note 8, or the iPhone X for $1,000 LG’s V30 for hundreds less is very enticing.
+In closing, when you consider the $960 asking price for the new Galaxy Note 8, or the iPhone X for $1,000 getting an LG V30 for $800 is very enticing.
 We’ll update this post the moment we have more information.
 In the meantime, here are a few reasons we recommend waiting for the LG V30.